 The Metropolitan Community Church of Huntsville (now the Spirit of the Cross Church) extended a call to Richard to become its pastor in November 1999.
 He accepted and has been in Huntsville since December 1, 1999.
 The church has experienced growth in membership and in every area of ministry and worship.
 In August 2007, Spirit of the Cross completed the new worship center that was built to help accommodate the growth.
 In March 2009, the church completed the addition of new classrooms in the Celia Reynolds Fellowship Hall.
 Spirit of the Cross is excited about its role in the Tennessee Valley and its ministry to all including its primary ministry of serving north Alabama’s gay, lesbian, bisexual, and transgender community.

 Since coming to Huntsville, Richard has served on the board of directors of the AIDS Action Coalition of Huntsville, including a year as its second vice president.
 He served on the board of Soulforce Alabama, an organization that supports freedom for LGBT people from religious and political oppression through the practice of relentless nonviolent resistance.
-He is a founding board member of the GLBT Advocacy and Youth Services organization based in Huntsville.
+For nearly five years, he served as a founding board member of the GLBT Advocacy and Youth Services organization based in Huntsville.
 He is also a frequent guest on local college panels regarding gay and religious issues.